hikeventures/hikeventures.github.io/_posts/2016-06-29-best-pfd-packrafting.markdown

 PFD's are categorized by [pfdma.org](http://www.pfdma.org/choosing/types.aspx) into different classes (USCG and State Law Enforcement agencies require and/or recommend different Types of lifejackets for different applications) and I would recommend to read through the [pfdma.org](http://www.pfdma.org/choosing/types.aspx) pages to make sure that you select the right one if you live in the U.S.

-When we go paddling the we are usually wearing a dry suite and we would rate the difficulty of the river which we are usually paddling between class 2 and class 3.
-The following PFD's are quite light and can also be carried with your backpack.
+We are usually wearing a dry suite when we go packrafting and we would rate the difficulty of the river which we are usually paddling between class 2 and class 3.
+The following PFD's are quite light and can also be carried with your backpack like the [HMG Porter 4400](http://www.hikeventures.com/gear-review-hmg-porter-4400-black/) which is our go-to packrafting backpack.

 ## [Astral Design YTV](http://www.backcountry.com/astral-ytv-personal-flotation-device)